x-77-x/NHLHockey/README.md

-# NHL Hockey AKA: NHL 92 Project Setup
+# NHL Hockey (also known as NHL 92'): Project Setup

-This project contains tools for compiling NHL Hockey AKA: NHL 92 Sega Genesis code using ASM68K compiler.
+This project contains tools for compiling NHL Hockey for the Sega Genesis using ASM68K compiler.

 ## Initial Setup

 1. Clone/extract this repository
-2. In VSCode Terminal:
+2. Open in VSCode or editor of choice
-   - Run the Build.bat file

 ## Project Structure